top of page

 Now comes the Thanksgiving crescent roll cornucopia charcuterie magic.

-Layer in the stars: Add your cheeses, cured meats, grapes, veggies, and anything else you love, letting everything “spill” naturally out of the horn onto the board.
+• Layer in the stars: Add your cheeses, cured meats, grapes, veggies, and anything else you love.
+Let everything “spill” naturally out of the horn onto the board.

 Fact: This doubles as décor and appetizer, so don’t be surprised if your guests can’t stop taking photos before digging in.
 It’s festive, flaky, and totally Instagram-worthy, just how we like it.